emca-it/Energy-Log-Server-6.x/10-00-00-Verification_steps_and_logs/10-00-00-Verification_steps_and_logs.md

 	      "non_heap_max_in_bytes" : 0
 	    },
 	    "gc_collectors" : [ "ParNew", "ConcurrentMarkSweep" ]
-	  }                                                        # Verificatoin of Energy Log Server GUI service #
+	  }                                                        # Verificatoin of Energy Logserver GUI service #

-To verify of Energy Log Server GUI service you can use following command:
+To verify of Energy Logserver GUI service you can use following command:

-- control the Energy Log Server GUI service via **systemd**:
+- control the Energy Logserver GUI service via **systemd**:

 		# systemctl status kibana